Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 Also see my 'Downspout Comparison' web page to see more about these options.

-As you may have run into most Gutter Contractors compel Homeowners to accept either white or a dark brown, but I feel it should be a matter of customer service to offer all these colors of pre-painted aluminum gutter parts that would look best on your house, so I do not charge extra for any of these colors.
-I would rather you were happy with the results when I am finished, so these new gutters look like they were meant to go with your house.
+As you may have run into most Gutter Contractors compel Homeowners to accept either a high gloss white or a dark satin brown color, but I feel it should be a matter of customer service to offer all these colors of pre-painted aluminum gutter parts that would look best on your house, so I do not charge extra for any of these color choices.
+I would rather you are happy with the results when I am finished, so these new gutters look like they were meant to go with your house.
+Not a discounted after thought.

-The new gutters can be painted to match your trim, but the paint used on this high quality aluminum sheet metal is a baked-on enamel finish, similar to auto paint, so it is better than any house paint.
+The new gutters can be painted to match your trim, but the paint used on this high quality aluminum sheet metal is a baked-on enamel finish, so it is better than any paint that could be put over them.

 You can read more on this issue and concerns at http://dmr-gutters.com/ag/colors.htm

-I am very reachable by cell phone at most all hours of the day to your questions.
+I am very reachable by cell phone at most all hours of the day to respond toyourrquestions.
 I may need to call you back if I'm up on a ladder with my hands full or driving in order to be able to write down your information, but I do not screens calls through my answering machine, like many other Gutter Contractors will.
 I check my e-mail at least twice a day, in the morning and in the evening.
 I respond to most (non-spam) e-mail within 24 hours.
 If you have not received my reply soon, please call to confirm I got it.
+In this day of horrid spam troubles, it could have gotten dropped in the automated filtering system.soon, please call to confirm I got it.
 In this day of horrid spam troubles, it could have gotten dropped in the automated filtering system.

-You can click on these to read more about this and actual referrals that were sent in
+You can click on these to read more about this and read referrals that were sent in

-Another aspect of my business practice that seems to stand alone is how when I finish a job, I of course would know the exact measurements of what was needed to complete the job.
-For the last 2 decades I have been giving my clients a discounted final price that reflects only what remains on their house.
+Another aspect of my business practice that seems to stand alone is how after I finish a job I of course would have the exact measurements of what was needed to complete that project.
+For the last 2 decades I have been giving my clients a discounted final price that reflects only what remained on their house.
 In my travels, I have yet to hear of another Contractor who does this.
-I recalculate the measurements of the parts used on my jobs down to the 1/4", compared to the original bid price, to re-adjust the final price for my clients.
-This adjusted price is almost always less money than the original bid, unless more work was needed than the original contract and I had a chance to re-negotiated the contract.
+I recalculate the measurements of the parts used on my jobs down to the 1/4", compared to the original bid price in order to re-adjust the final cost to my clients.
+This adjusted price is almost always less money than the original bid, unless more work was needed than the original contract, where we needed to re-negotiated the contract.
 An honesty you will be hard pressed to find elsewhere in any industry!

-I truly go way beyond the call of duty to provide quality workmanship for my clients.
+No one's perfect, but I tend to go beyond the call of duty to provide quality workmanship for my clients.
 Other Gutter Contractors see Building Code as a thorn in their side, yet it was meant to be just a guild as the least a Contractor can get away with.
 Not a statement of how the work is suppose to be done.
 They may be able to crack out several gutter replacement a day, but I typically spend a week or more on the average gutter job.
-You can see the 300+ photos and description of a large copper gutter job I did in late 2004 on a house out in Forest Grove for the Kistlers that took me a month of full time work to complete propperly.
+You can see the 300+ photos and description of a large copper gutter job I did in late 2004 on a house out in gutter job.
+You can see the 300+ photos and description of a large copper gutter job I did in late 2004 on a house out in Forest Grove for the Kistlers that took me a month of full time work to complete properly.

-As stated above, I am willing to do other improvements that would add-up to that minimum charge, but you need to have a good idea of what you might want us to do, as I do not stock all the parts that are in my shop onto my work rig with each trip, so you need to ask us to have those parts with us that will be needed, like leaf screens or Leaf-catchers.
+As stated above, I am willing to do other improvements that would add-up to that minimum charge, but you need to have a good idea of what else you might want me to do, as I may not have those other parts with me at the time.

 .